 Likewise, quizzes can dramatically simplify (and personalize) the shopping experience for customers who visit ecommerce sites without a clear product preference.
 Or those who want to purchase a quick, no-fuss gift for a friend.

 They’re also a fantastic way to grow your subscriber lists since you’ll typically ask for an email and/or phone number to reveal the final answers.
-A good ecommerce quiz builder will also pass data over to your email tool, so you can personalize your follow-ups and sequences based on a person’s answers.
+A good Shopify quiz app will also pass data over to your email tool, so you can personalize your follow-ups and sequences based on a person’s answers.